-Gary Mauro considers himself a figurative sculpture working in essentially a neoclassical mode.
-Yet the materials he uses to create his art are distinctly modern: sculpted fabric adds a third dimension to contours already accented by strokes of acrylic, chalk and graphite.
+Gary Mauro considered himself a figurative sculptor working essentially in a neoclassical mode.
+The materials he used to create his art, however, are distinctly modern: sculpted fabric adds a third dimension to contours already accented by strokes of acrylic, chalk and graphite.

 Artist Biography provided by Gary Mauro, Santa Fe, NM.